bad-baby-bear-bots/contracts/README.md

 > WARNING: The contracts provided here are as is.
 BBBB does not warrant that these will work on a live environment.
-It is possible that these contracts are out dated and it is possible for Gratitude to update these contracts without prior notification.
+It is possible that these contracts are out dated and it is possible for BBBB to update these contracts without prior notification.
 Use at your own risk.

 The contracts defined here are to allow auditors to evaluate the code